-Daily overrun charges (clause 5) Clause 5 provides that users will be charged for exceeding their MDQ.
+Therefore, the AER does not approve Envestra's proposed revision and Envestra is required to amend its terms and conditions arrangement accordingly.
+Part 2: Terms an d conditions for which Envestra has not proposed revisions Daily overrun charges (clause 5) Clause 5 provides that users will be charged for exceeding their MDQ.
 Origin submitted that this creates considerable administrative burden and challenges for Origin.
-Origin submitted that the extra cost of customers who overrun MDQ could be captured through the MDQ 'ratchet mechanism' set out in clauses 5.4 and 5.5.
-57 The AER is unclear about how Origin considers that the terms and conditions should be amended.
+Origin submitted that the extra cost of customers who overrun MDQ could be captured through the MDQ 'ratchet mechanism' set out in clauses 5.4 and 5.5.87 The AER is unclear about how Origin considers that the terms and conditions should be amended.
 The AER also considers that it is reasonable for Envestra to charge users for exceeding their MDQ.
 Therefore, the AER does not require an amendment.
 None.
 Gas specifications: Notice to Envestra (clause 12.4) A user must notify Envestra as soon as practicable if there is the possibility of non-specification gas being delivered into the network by or on behalf of the user.
-Origin submitted that Envestra should be required to reciprocate and notify users of non-specification gas in the network, particularly as sometimes it will be the network which is the cause of the non-specification gas.
-The AER agrees with Origin's submission and considers that it is appropriate for Envestra to notify users if Envestra becomes aware of non-specification gas in its network.
+Origin recommended that Envestra should be required to reciprocate and notify users of non-specification gas in the network, particularly as sometimes it will be the network which is the cause of the non-specification gas.88 The AER agrees with Origin's submission and considers that it is appropriate for Envestra to notify users if Envestra becomes aware of non-specification gas in its network.
 Envestra is required to amend its terms and conditions accordingly.
+Amendment 13.24.

+Origin, Envestra (Qld) and APT Allgas access arrangement proposals, November 2010, p.
+5. Origin, Envestra (Qld) and APT Allgas access arrangement proposals, November 2010, p.
+6.

-Amendment 13.17.
-Delivery pressure (clauses 14.1 and Clause 14.1 provides that Envestra must ensure that delivered gas is at a pressure within the range determined by law or as agreed with the user.
-Clause 14.2 sets out the circumstances under which Envestra is excused from liability for a breach of clause 14.1.
-Envestra is excused from liability Amendment 13.18.
+Delivery pressure (clauses 14.1 and 14.2) Clause 14.1 provides that Envestra must ensure that delivered gas is at a pressure within the range determined by law or as agreed with the user.
+Clause 14.2 sets out the conditions under which Envestra is excused from liability for a breach of clause 14.1.
+Envestra is excused from liability irrespective of whether or not Envestra was aware of those circumstances.

-Origin, Envestra's SA gas access arrangement, November 2010, p.
-5. Origin, Envestra's SA gas access arrangement, November 2010, pp. 5-6.

-irrespective of whether or not Envestra was aware of those circumstances.

 Origin submitted that the condition 'due to the technical, practical and physical limitations of the Network' (clause 14.2(a)) should be deleted.
 Origin submitted that it is so broad that it is difficult to understand under what circumstances Envestra could be held to its obligations under clause 14.1.
 Origin further submitted that the physical and practical limitations of the network are factors that should be taken into account when determining delivery pressures.
-59
+89 Amendment 13.25. -- --- ------------------